-Until now, PLACES has acted as a series of minimalist artistic interventions in public space.
-Their starting point was a meeting between the artist and curator in the space for which the site-specific installation was created.
+MIEJSCA has so far been a series of minimalist artistic actions realized in public space and having its starting point in the meeting of the artist/artist and the curator in the space for which the site-specific installation was created.

-Previous editions took place in an old boiler house, the hall of the Rifle Factory, on the site of a former columbarium and in a somewhat forgotten department store.
-In their projects, Maciek Chodziński and Paweł Kulczyński, Marcin Zawicki and Lasy, Julita Wójcik and Marcin Dymiter as well as Honorata Martin and Krzysztof “Arszyn” Topolski worked with tangible places – their architecture and history.
-The space provided them with a context, an important point of reference for the works they created.
-The fifth edition of PLACES takes as its point of departure the state of emergency introduced at the beginning of September in the border strip between Poland and Belarus – encompassing 115 towns in Podlaskie and 68 towns in Lubelskie Voivodeships.
-This is the first time that the artist invited to the project, Kuba Bąkowski, has combined art and activism in his work.
+Previous editions took place in: the rooms of an old boiler house, the hall of the Rifle Factory, on the site of a former crematorium urn cemetery and in a somewhat forgotten department store.
+Maciek Chodziński and Paweł Kulczyński, Marcin Zawicki and Lasy, Julita Wójcik and Marcin Dymiter as well as Honorata Martin and Krzysztof „Arszyn” Topolski dealt in their works with tangible spaces – their architecture and history.
+Space provided them with a context as an important point of reference for the works they created.
+The fifth edition of SITES starts from the situation which continues in the zone of the state of emergency introduced at the beginning of September in the border strip with Belarus – in 115 towns of Podlasie and 68 towns of Lubelskie Voivodeship.
+Kuba Bąkowski, invited to participate in the project, is an artist and activist who has not yet combined these two themes in his work.

-In relation to border areas, the name of the series could be given the prefix “non-”.
-The concept of a “non-place of memory” (French: non-lieux de mémoire) describes locations that have witnessed violence and suffering, but have not been commemorated through common memorial practices –no monuments or plaques are to be found there.
-The non-place where Kuba Bąkowski’s installation is shown is his own car, which the artist used to move along the humanitarian crisis zone on the Polish-Belarusian border – at first acting on his own, then joining the organised aid effort.
+In relation to border areas, the name of the cycle could be given the prefix „not-„.
+The concept of „non-place of memory” (fr. non-lieux de mémoire) describes locations that have witnessed violence and suffering but have not been commemorated through common memorial practices – there are no monuments or plaques.
+The non-place of presentation of Kuba Bąkowski’s installation is his own car, which the artist uses to travel along the humanitarian crisis zone on the Polish-Belarusian border – at first taking action on his own, and then joining organized relief efforts.

-Where the forest ends and the village does not yet begin, there is something else, something not quite specific.
-Fields and side roads, paths and ditches, groves and meadows, clearances and shadows.
+Where the forest ends and the village does not yet begin, there is something, seemingly nothing.
+Fields and side roads, paths and ditches, copses and meadows, clearances and shadows.
 Hideouts and traps.
-A something-in-nothing, or nothing-in-something, not really anything in particular.
+Like nothing, like something, but nothing in particular.